cunchem/mac_address_eui48/README.md

 * MacAddressEui48::MacAddress
   * Initialization from Integer, String of MacAddress
   * Comparison operator
-  * Possibility to iterate over a range of MacAddress
+  * Iteration over a range of MacAddress
   * Test for Broadcast address
   * Flag tests: locally administered, multicast, ...